BIMAU/transiflow/README.md

 source /path/to/new/virtual/environment/bin/activate
 ```

-After this, we can upgrade pip and install FVM in editable mode from the fvm source directory.
+After this, we can upgrade pip and install TransiFlow in editable mode from the transiflow source directory.
 ```
 pip install --upgrade pip
 pip install -e .